contentwillvary/brand-and-press-kit-olas/README.md

 ### Key information
 #### One liner
 * Olas enables everyone to own and monetize their AI agents.
-It is the platform that enables true co-ownership of AI.
+It is the platform for true co-ownership of AI.

 #### Boilerplate
 * Olas is the platform that enables true co-ownership of AI.
 With Olas’ [Pearl](https://olas.network/pearl), the first “AI Agent App Store”, any consumer with a laptop can use AI agents they truly own.
 With Olas’ [Mech Marketplace](https://olas.network/mech-marketplace), the “AI Agent Bazaar”, businesses can put their AI agent up for hire to earn crypto and tap into other AI agents’ services.
 Today, Olas’ AI Agents serve diverse use cases - from prediction markets and asset management to influencer agents - autonomously creating valuable outcomes.
 The [OLAS utility token](https://olas.network/olas-token) provides access to the platform’s benefits and coordinates agent interactions in entire AI Agent economies.
 Launched in 2021 as one of the first Crypto x AI projects, today, Olas powers the largest AI agent economies with millions of transactions.
 Learn more at [olas.network](https://olas.network).